 Continue reading Personal pilgrimage: On Orthodox [dis]unity – Part 2

-Question: Why am I not allowed to believe in Evolution?
+Q&A: Why am I not allowed to believe in [science]?

 There have been both progressions and setbacks lately in discussions about Christian unity – Oriental Orthodox vs. Eastern Orthodox.
 Catholic vs Orthodox.
 Protestant vs Catholic.
 You name it.
 We have acronyms to express every denomination and viewpoint on the planet.
 I cannot speak to most of those, but I want to reflect a little bit on the division between the Eastern and Oriental Orthodox.
 This first blog will be an analogy of sorts from which to work from, and the follow-up blog or two will be personal reflections of this story as it applies to our present-day situation through the lens of my own life and experience thus far.
 They are thoughts about the matter after years of reading about it, being angry about it, and then arriving at where I presently am.